pavanramasani4/dockerized-flask-app/README.md

 python Week1.py
 ```

-- Access the application at: `http://localhost:5000`
+- To Access the application Open: `http://localhost:5000`

-Sure!
-Let's continue from where we left off.
+-
 ---

 ## Deploying on AWS EC2